Shivang-Chauhan/to-do-list/README.md

 - **Authenticated Access**: Only logged-in users can access the to-do list functionality.
 Unauthorized users are redirected to the login page.

 - **Route Guarding**: Protected routes are guarded to prevent unauthorized access.
 Users without valid authentication tokens cannot access these routes.

+### MongoDB Integration

+We've integrated MongoDB, a powerful NoSQL database, to provide a seamless experience:

+- **Data Storage**: User account details and to-do lists are securely stored in the MongoDB database.

+- **Data Retrieval**: Tasks and user information are fetched from the database for an up-to-date experience.